 What Battery Did I Use for The Electro 35 GTN?

 I saw there are many Yashica videos on Youtube about modifying or DIYing the battery with aluminium fold, stacked with batteries, etc it still works.
 To keep it simple, I have purchased the 4LR44 film camera battery and Electro 35 GTN battery adapter which fits perfectly on the battery compartment, no DIY is needed.
 I was lucky enough to find the battery adapter on Shopee and it was quite cheap too.

 Loading Portra 400 film into the Yashica Electro 35 GTN

 Loading film into the camera is pretty easy and straightforward.
 The film is inserted into the back of the camera.
 The film is then threaded through a small set of rollers that work to wind the film onto a spool.
 This may be different for other models or other brands, but it’s pretty similar to other Yashica models.
 At this point, the film is primed and ready to shoot.
 You can load any of your favourite 35mm films.

 Shooting portraits with the Yashica Electro 35 GTN

 Check out the developed photos by Darkroom8 and it was updated in the next post.
-Here are a few more Kodak Portra 400 street and portrait photos that were taken with the Yashica Electro 35 GTN.
+Here are a few more Kodak Portra 400 street and portrait photos and some black & white Ilford HP5 film that were taken with the Yashica Electro 35 GTN.
 Hope you like them. 🙂